-Now, broad spectrum does provide most of the encourage effect.
+Now, broad spectrum does provide most of the entourage effect.
 The only difference is the lack of THC.
 Broad spectrum is ideal for people who can’t have any traces of THC in their system due to legal, medical, educational, or personal reasons .

 Which spectrum is best?

 As mentioned before, full spectrum is thought to be the most effective way to consume CBD.
 And for some, when CBD and THC are combined, the more beneficial and therapeutic it is for the body.
-However, each person is different and some may prefer a THC-free approach, while still receiving some of the entourage effect.
+However, each person is different and some may prefer a THC-free approach, while still receiving some of the entourage effects.